-STEP 1: Find out where the pipe union fitting will fall on the piece of fiberglass pipe insulation.
+STEP 1: When you're figuring out how to cut fiberglass insulation, first find out where the pipe union fitting will fall on the piece of fiberglass pipe insulation.
 Open up the piece of pipe insulation and make a notch with a sharp knife on both sides of the pipe insulation as shown in the next two photos.

 STEP 2: Place the piece of fiberglass pipe insulation on a table or on the top of a box (in the field).
 Open the pipe insulation all the way so you have two halves of the pipe insulation facing you (two C's).